Joystream/handbook/testnet/council-period-scoring/old-scoring-periods/scoring-period-0/storage-providers-score.md

 #### Scoring Calculations
 Let:
+- `blockheight_start` be block #100400 (12h after officially publishing the incentives)
+- `blockheight_end` be block #151200 (12h after the end of the Term, so the new Council has time to react)
-- `dynamic_configuration_i` be the maximum amount of operated storage buckets, that with the current configuration, in a worst case scenario, can accept and store new bags, assuming some random checks (indexed `i`) are made
+- `dynamic_configuration_i` be the maximum amount of operated storage buckets, that with the current configuration, in a worst case scenario, can accept and store new bags, assuming some random checks (indexed `i`) are done between `blockheight_start` and the `blockheight_end`
-- `existing_bag_configuration_i` be the maximum amount of operated storage buckets, that with the current configuration, in a "worst case scenario" will accept new dataObjects to an existing bag, aassuming some random checks (indexed `i`) are made
+- `existing_bag_configuration_i` be the maximum amount of operated storage buckets, that with the current configuration, in a "worst case scenario" will accept new dataObjects to an existing bag, assuming some random checks (indexed `i`) are done between `blockheight_start` and the `blockheight_end`
-- `excess_capacity_objects_true/false_i` and `excess_capacity_size_true/false_i` be the extra capacity for objects and size [GB] the system has, to accept new dataObjects, whether the bucket accepts new bags or only additions to existing bags, assuming some random checks (indexed `i`) are made
+- `excess_capacity_objects_true/false_i` and `excess_capacity_size_true/false_i` be the extra capacity for objects and size [GB] the system has, to accept new dataObjects, whether the bucket accepts new bags or only additions to existing bags, assuming some random checks (indexed `i`) are done between `blockheight_start` and the `blockheight_end`
 - `MAINTENANCE_SCORE` be the final score [0,1]

 Then: